universityofadelaide/shepherd/INSTALL.md

 `/admin/config/shepherd/orchestration/provider-settings`

 - `endpoint` - set to the url of the OpenShift instance you deployed Shepherd to.
+- `namespace` - This is the name of the project setup in OpenShift, all operations will be performed within this project.
 - `token` - Auth token for OpenShift.
+This is required to authenticate requests between the Shepherd OpenShift Client and the OpenShift API.
+   This token is generated via a [Service Account](https://docs.openshift.com/container-platform/3.5/dev_guide/service_accounts.html) created in OpenShift.
+   The below example assumes that a service account called `shepherd` has already been created, an API token will created automatically.
-To generate:
+   To access our token:
 ```bash
 # First get the service account
 SERVICE_ACCOUNT = $(oc describe serviceaccount shepherd | grep Token | awk '{ print $2 }')